google maps predictive travel time

 Find traffic & transit info.

-You can use Google Maps to find all of your frequent trips quickly, in one tap.
-You’ll get information about your ETA, traffic reports and accidents along the way.
+You can use Google Maps to quickly find all of your frequent trips in one tap.
+You’ll get information about your ETA, the traffic reports and the accidents along the way.

 Maps